Table of Contents

 You never want to leave decay untreated as it could infect the pulp of your tooth and cause a severe toothache, among other issues.
 In addition, your dentist will have to perform a costly root canal to remove the infected pulp, which is usually not covered by dental insurance.

-Some of the leading causes of tooth decay include poor oral hygiene, genetics, age, dry mouth, unhealthy diet, and teeth grinding.
+Some leading causes of tooth decay include poor oral hygiene, genetics, age, dry mouth, unhealthy diet, and teeth grinding.

 Contact Us Today